kklmn/ArdquariumPi/docs/index.md

 I recommend running Raspberry Pi OS in the desktop mode, not the CLI mode, as one can utilize several useful desktop facilities there, such as pijuice GUI, Arduino IDE, text editors and file managers.
-For this, enable boot to Desktop, and edit "boot/config.txt": "hdmi_force_hotplug=1" for running Raspberry Pi without a screen.
+For this, enable boot to Desktop, and edit "boot/config.txt": set "hdmi_force_hotplug=1" for running Raspberry Pi without a screen.
 Enable the VNC service, and run your Raspberry Pi desktop remotely.
 Use a remote file manager (I use Filezilla or Secure FTP of Total Commander) to copy files to/from Raspberry Pi.